traefik-workshops/traefik-azure-arc-jumpstart-drops/2-traefik/README.md

 ## Overview

 This drop demonstrates how to deploy Traefik Proxy for Azure Arc to Arc-enabled Kubernetes clusters using Terraform and ARM templates.

-Traefik is a leading modern open source reverse proxy and ingress controller that makes deploying services and APIs easy.
-Traefik integrates with your existing infrastructure components and configures itself automatically and dynamically.
+Traefik is an open-source Application Proxy that makes publishing your services a fun and easy experience.
+It receives requests on behalf of your system, identifies which components are responsible for handling them, and routes them securely.

+What sets Traefik apart, besides its many features, is that it automatically discovers the right configuration for your services.
+The magic happens when Traefik inspects your infrastructure, where it finds relevant information and discovers which service serves which request.

+Traefik is natively compliant with every major cluster technology, such as Kubernetes, Docker Swarm, AWS, and the [list goes on](https://doc.traefik.io/traefik/reference/install-configuration/providers/overview/); and can handle many at the same time.
+(It even works for legacy software running on bare metal.)

+With Traefik, there is no need to maintain and synchronize a separate configuration file: everything happens automatically, in real time (no restarts, no connection interruptions).
+With Traefik, you spend time developing and deploying new features to your system, not on configuring and maintaining its working state.

 ## Prerequisites